BrianEstrada/PokeScanner/README.md

 # PokeScanner
 A Scanning tool dedicated to helping you locate pokemon in your area.
-Currently the tool is very limited in range I'm working on a fix to increase the range of the scanning tool.

 # Instructions
 - Download the APK